Sage Intacct vs Sage 200

 Cost Considerations:

 • Sage Intacct: Typically offered with a subscription-based pricing model, with predictable monthly costs.
 May be more cost-effective for smaller businesses and those with limited IT resources.
+Check how much Sage Intacct would cost your business now!

 Ultimately, the best choice depends on your specific business needs, budget, and technological infrastructure.
 Consider your long-term growth plans and the value you place on real-time insights, scalability, and ease of use.